What is depreciation recapture, and how can I avoid it?

 See expert-recommended refinance options and customize them to fit your budget

-Assuming a profit is made on the sale, owners of investment properties are subject to both capital gains tax and ordinary income tax if they’ve taken depreciation.
-If you make income above a certain threshold, you may be subject to 3.8% net investment income tax as well.
+Assuming a profit is made on the sale, owners of investment properties are subject to both capital gains tax and income tax if they’ve taken depreciation.
+If your income is above the threshold, you may be subject to 3.8% net investment income tax as well.

-The portion of profits subject to depreciation recapture is taxed at ordinary income rates, usually limited to no more than 25% for real property under Section 1250.
-So the tax rates on up to $101,818 in profit get taxed at higher rates.
+The portion of profits subject to depreciation recapture is taxed as income, usually limited to a rate of 25% for real property under Section 1250.
+The tax rates on up to $101,818 in profit get taxed at higher rates.
 The rest of the profit is subject to capital gains tax at the normal rate for your income level.

-So how much do you owe in taxes?
+So how much do you owe in investment property taxes?
 To start with, let’s remember we have $400,000 in profit.
 The first $101,818 is taxed at the maximum ordinary income rate because you’re in the 32% graduated tax bracket based on income.
+Here’s the math based on tax brackets for the 2026 tax year:

 The rest is taxed at the 15% capital gains level based on your income.